Sonjuane/wordpress-boilerplate/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = Spam FireWall: Anti-Flood & Anti-Crawler =
 Spam FireWall: Anti-Flood and Anti-Crawler options are intended for blocking unwanted bots, content parsing, shop goods prices parsing or aggressive website scanning bots.
 Learn more https://cleantalk.org/help/anti-flood-and-anti-crawler

-= XML-RPC brute force protection =
-Spam FireWall can mitigate XML-RPC brute force attacks.
-It blocks XML-RPC attacks from bad IP addresses.
-This helps to prevent bruteforce attacks by a Remote Procedure Call.

 = No spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
 CAPTCHA-free anti-spam for WordPress = Spam is one of the most irritating things.
 Spam rates are increasing every year and conventional anti-spam can no longer handle all spam bots.
 CleanTalk prevents and automatically blocks spam.
 You'll be surprised how effective CleanTalk is in protecting from spam.